 A roof with SunPower panels.

-In general you can expect a solar tile installation to cost about twice as much as regular solar panels for the same system size.
+In general you can expect a solar tile installation to cost about four to five times as much as regular solar panels for the same system size.
 Since you’re replacing the whole roof covering, or building a new one from scratch, you need more materials, labour and time.
 Though of course if you are already replacing your roof, you’d need to pay for most of those construction costs, so the PV component becomes less of a factor.

 When to choose solar tiles or panels